 “In mid-2020, we are implementing a limit on the number of ads each page can run at the same time.
 The ad limits will impact just a small percentage of advertisers, and we plan to share more details about the limits early next year.”

 Admittedly, this change seems almost counterintuitive.
-Why would Facebook restrict its own revenue earning potential by limiting what businesses can spend on ads?
+Why would Facebook restrict its own revenue-earning potential by limiting what businesses can spend on ads?
 The reason given is ad quality over ad quantity.
-Resulting from Facebook data analysis, too many ads from one business running at once affects overall ad performance.
+Resulting from Facebook data analysis, too many ads from one business running at once affect overall ad performance.

 Facebook’s profits may decrease, in the short term, if they indiscriminately run high volumes of ads.
 Since Facebook wants to focus on high-performing ads, it must reduce the number of poor-performing ads.
 More details on impacted companies will be announced in the new year.
 It’s important to remember, Facebook indicates ad limits will not affect all businesses.
-A new feature Facebook Ads Manager called the Ad Volume API will notify if ad limitations have been placed on an ad account.
+A new feature of Facebook Ads Manager called the Ad Volume API will notify if ad limitations have been placed on an ad account.

 Changes to Various Metrics, Removing 10-Second Video Clips

 Another change to Facebook Ads Manager is the removal of 10-second video view metrics.
 This also includes removing the unique 10-second video views and cost per 10-second video view.
 If your video is 15 seconds or shorter, only views to completion are counted in a new feature called ThruPlay.
-Facebook is also renaming 11 of its video view metrics, which communicates the details about each video.
+Facebook is also renaming 11 of its video view metrics, which communicate the details about each video.
 As Facebook noted, the changes were designed “to make the names clearer and more consistent.”

 Changes to The Business Messenger System

 Another notable and helpful change implemented by Facebook Ads Manager is a new version of Messenger Graph API.
 These modifications primarily include three features coming together to help businesses create a better connection with customers.